sigedu-org/website/_pages/archive.md

 toc_icon: "cog"
 ---

+**November 27, 2020**.
+The [BEA 2021](/bea/current) workshop has been accepted and will be co-located with EACL.
+BEA 2021 will be held entirely online on Tuesday, April 20, 2021.
+The submission deadline is Monday, January 18, 2021.
+Looking forward to your submissions!
+{: .notice}

 **July 15, 2020**.
 Thanks everyone for a great virtual BEA workshop!
 Slides for the workshop presentations are now linked from the [schedule](/bea/2020#schedule).
 If you don't see your slides yet, make sure you [email](mailto:bea.nlp.workshop@gmail.com) them to us.
 {: .notice}